ASaltini/cpp-course/README.md

-# LaTeX-template
+# cpp-course
-Default LaTeX template for new projects.
+Programming course for the year 2015-2016.